SherifTalaat/AWS-SG-Analyzer/README.md

 # AWS Security Group Analyzer
-A Python command-line tool to query Security Groups in AWS accounts and easily spot (and take a decision on) stale, risky, and misconfigured security groups.
+A Python command-line tool to query Security Groups in AWS accounts and easily spot (and decide on) stale, risky, and misconfigured security groups.

 ## Features
 + Interactive menu to navigate through different options